naptha/tesseract.js-core/README.md

 $ bash build-with-docker.sh
 ```

-The genreated files will be stored in root path.
+The generated files will be stored in root path.